 A high-quality EGAP report has a topic that is interesting, relevant, feasible, and researchable.
-Writing a thesis statement helps a writer to clarify the chosen topic.
-A thesis statement needs to be written precisely because it presents the topic focus and organization of the report or essay.
+Writing clear research questions can help you to focus your ideas, direct your research, and develop your thesis statement.
+A thesis statement answers the research question and needs to be written precisely because it presents the topic focus and organization of the report or essay.